Sudan protesters pledge 'million march' for civil rule

 But on Tuesday several African leaders, who had gathered in Cairo at the behest of President Abdel Fattah al-Sisi, insisted on "the need for more time" for a transition, according to the Egyptian presidency.

-The leaders urged the African Union to extend by three months a deadline for Sudan's military council to hand over power to a civilian body, Egypt's presidency said.
+The leaders urged the African Union to extend by three months an end-of-April deadline for the council to hand power to a civilian body.

-The AU on April 15 threatened to suspend Sudan if the military failed to transfer power within 15 days.
+Rashid al-Sayed, a spokesman for the SPA, insisted Wednesday that "what's happening in Sudan is an internal matter".

+"We are betting on the continuation of protests and protesters," he said.